Veronika Weithaler

 My role

 I led this project as a design-to-development endeavor for a multi-lingual website.
 My responsibilities included conducting research, strategic planning, visual design, and a responsive web development.
-The content was curated by the therapist herself; available in Italian, English, and German.
+The content was curated by the therapist herself in three languages – Italian, English, and German.

 Timeline

-The project went on for over 10 weeks.
-We had four creative reviews where the stakeholder Veronika Weithaler gave feedback and critiques, and we reviewed her business direction.
+The duration of the project was 8 weeks.
+We had four creative reviews where the stakeholder Veronika Weithaler gave feedback and critiques, where we reviewed her business direction.
 I roughly had four weeks of total design time, as I had six days for the initial design development and then 2-3 days between reviews for edits.

 Project Brief

-I identified three main challenges in approaching the web experience.
+I identified three main challenges in approaching this web solution.

 The Research